Better Hardness Results for the Minimum Spanning Tree Congestion Problem: Introduction

-Relatively little is known about the approximability of the optimization version of $\problemSTC$.
-The trivial upper bound for the approximation ratio is $n/2$~\cite{otachi_2020_survey_spanning_tree_congestion}.
+Very little is known about the approximability of $\problemSTC$.
+The trivial upper bound for the approximation ratio is $n/2$ --- this ratio is achieved in fact by \emph{any} spanning tree~\cite{otachi_2020_survey_spanning_tree_congestion}.
 As a direct consequence of the $\NP$-completeness of $\problemKSTC{8}$, there is no polynomial-time algorithm to approximate the optimum spanning tree congestion with a ratio better than $1.125$ (unless $\PP = \NP$).